kaiaai/voron2_top_hat/README.md

 cover plates.

 ## Installation instructions
+- in the slicer software, place each half-panel vertically on the print bed.
+The half-panel's slot should be facing up.
 - 3D-print the half-panels.
 I recommend using PETG.
 - assemble 8 half-panels into 4 panels - one front, one rear and two side panels.
 Take two mating sub-panels (e.g. one `front left` and `front right`) and slide the